 This system enables the navigator to transfer the commands of engine speed and direction of rotation from the Bridge, the engine control room or the Engine Side Console (ESC).

 Remote Control system

 The remote control system normally has two alternative control stations:

 - the Bridge Control console - the Engine Control Room console

-The remote control system is to be delivered by an approved supplier.
+The remote control system is to be delivered by a supplier approved by MAN Diesel.